SuperOfficeDocs/superoffice-docs/user-guide/en/win-client/managing-external-users.md

 # Manage external users

-If you have been assigned the **Allow administration of external users** right in SuperOffice Settings and maintenance, you can add and remove external users in SuperOffice CRM in connection with Audience or third-party applications.
+If you are assigned the **Allow administration of external users** right in SuperOffice Settings and maintenance, you can add and remove external users in SuperOffice CRM in connection with Audience or third-party applications.
 External users can also be administrated in SuperOffice Settings and maintenance.

 ## To open the External users dialog